lockedatapublished/blog/content/posts/2018-03-03-google-power-bi.md

 ---
-title: Connect to Google Sheets in Power BI using R
+title: "Connect to Google Sheets in Power BI using R"
-author: Ellen
+author: "Ellen"
-date: "2018-03-06"
+date: '2018-03-06'
-categories:
-  - R
-  - Power BI
 tags:
 - Google Sheets
 - R
 - Power BI
 - googlesheets
+categories:
+- R
+- Power BI
 ---

 Hello again everyone!
-This latest blog post comes from [this youtube video](https://www.youtube.com/watch?v=8lWR-_L52Qs) that we published a little while ago.
+This latest blog post comes from this video we published a little while ago.

+{{&lt; youtube 8lWR-\_L52Qs &gt;}}

 Here's the step by step instructions for using the 'googlesheets' package in R to enable you to get your data from Google Sheets